 On the day of, I recommend doing some of the things in tandem to save some time.
-While boiling the water for the noodles, slice the tenderloin and marinate it.
-The tenderloin will need about 15 minutes to marinate so this should be the first thing completed in the preparation.
+While boiling the water for the noodles, slice the pork tenderloin and marinate it.
+The pork tenderloin will need about 15 minutes to marinate so this should be the first thing completed in the preparation.
 This will give the seasonings time to do its work while you get the rest of the ingredients ready.

 Also make sure all the ingredients are ready to go before you heat the wok because this dish comes together FAST!

 This dish is best cooked in a wok, but still taste great with a stainless steel pan (my mom actually made it this way for me).
 If using a pan, I wouldn’t use anything smaller than 10 inches.
 I would also half all the ingredients and cook the dish in 2 rounds.
 The sprouts really fill up the pan and will overflow if you try to do it all at once.